stla/hspray/README.md

 [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials).
 They are univariate polynomials with two parameters $\alpha$ and $\beta$.
 They are implemented in **hspray** as `ParametricQSpray` sprays.
-In fact it seems that the coefficients of the Jacobi polynomials polynomially depend on $\alpha$ and $\beta$, and if this is true one could implement them as `SimpleParametricQSpray` sprays.
+In fact it seems that the coefficients of the Jacobi polynomials *polynomially* depend on $\alpha$ and $\beta$, and if this is true one could implement them as `SimpleParametricQSpray` sprays.
 I will come back to this point later.
-The recurrence relation defining the Jacobi polynomials involves a division and then the type `ParametricQSpray` is needed anyway.
+The recurrence relation defining the Jacobi polynomials involves a division which makes the type `ParametricQSpray` necessary anyway.
 The `changeParameters` function is useful to derive the Gegenbauer polynomials from the Jacobi polynomials.
 Indeed, as asserted in the Wikipedia article, the Gegenbauer polynomials coincide, up to a factor, with the Jacobi